tscanlin/developers.optimizely.com/src/content/apps/index.md

 <h3 id="ideate">1.
 Come up with an idea for your app</h3>

-Need an app idea? <a href="#">Check out the Optiverse for app ideas (TODO: ADD LINK HERE)</a> that have been suggested by the community!
+Need an app idea? <a href="https://optimize.ly/app-ideas" target="_blank">Check out the Optiverse</a> for app ideas that have been suggested by the community!

 You can also get inspiration from our existing apps by going to your Optimizely Dashboard and clicking on the “Apps” tab.